Showing 1 to 6 of 6 items tagged as diagnosis

 Descriptions: Sections of this CDC resource, developed and maintained by CDC’s Division of Parasitic Diseases and Malaria (DPDM), include: Parasites and Parasitic Diseases/Parasites and Health; Diagnostic Procedures; Diagnostic Assistance; a section on training materials and announcements; and the Parasite Image Library.
 Includes information of interest to consumers as well as health professionals.
 Most images and material are in the public domain; to re-use, simply cite the source.
 A few images do require permissions to re-publish.
 Researchers may also contribute images to the database by contacting the DPDx team- see About DPDx for information.
 Includes instructions for specimen collection and shipping to CDC, under Diagnostic Procedures.

 Keywords: diagnosis, parasitic diseases, parasitology, pathogenesis, physicians, public health

 Provider: McGraw-Hill Medical

 Access Level: Licensed, On-Site Visitor, TMC Academic User

 Descriptions: AccessMedicine is an integrated database, updated daily, that draws on the more than 60 essential clinical and academic medical texts included, as well as a drug index, a differential diagnostic tool (called "Diagnosaurus") and an extensive library of images and videos.
 Also provided is a large selection of .pdf patient handouts.
-Note: The Self-Assessment and Cases features in AccessMedicine are accessible once you establish a personal login, which you must first do while logged in to your TMC Library remote access account.
-Once you have a personal "MyAccess" account, you will be able to use AccessMedicine from any location, whether you are logged in to your TMC Library account or not.
+Note: The Self-Assessment and Case Files features are accessible once you establish a personal login.
+Once you have a personal "MyAccess" account, you will be able to use AccessMedicine from any location.

 Keywords: clinical, diagnosis, drugs, evidence-based medicine, medical education, point-of-care